My fall kitchen decor has really come together, see the whole look here and be inspired!

 One of the changes that I made to the original look of the gallery wall was to move the clock that used to be here into the remodeled laundry room.
 This clock’s more rustic look suits this wall much better, I think.

-I also added a few cutting boards that I picked up here and there and a boxwood wreath for a little pop of color.
+I also added a few wooden cutting boards that I picked up here and there and a boxwood wreath for a little pop or splash of color.
 I madeover the large black cutting board too.
 Click HERE to see what it used to look like.
 I simply flipped it around to the backside, used small upholstery tacks to attach a piece of printed canvas and stenciled a couple of rows of a houndstooth pattern to the top and bottom.

 UPDATE: My gallery wall is gone!
 Take a look at what I did in its place.